INTRODUCTION

 - Built-in Micro-USB, with flash and reset switches, easy to program

-The ESP8266 requires a 3.3V power supply and 3.3V logic levels for communication.
-The GPIO pins are not 5V-tolerant!
-If you want to interface the board with 5V (or higher) components, you’ll need to do some level shifting.
+The ESP8266 requires a 3.3v power supply and 3.3v logic levels for communication.
+The GPIO pins are not 5v-tolerant!
+You must do some level shifting if you want to interface the board with 5v (or higher) components.

 The Light Dependent Resistor (LDR) is just another special type of Resistor and hence has no polarity